yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 ![fire_cloud](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/build/fire_cloud.png)

 ### 3.4 NFT file retrieval and access
-The NFT trading platform provides [IPFS Getway](https://docs.ipfs.io/concepts/ipfs-gateway/#gateway-types) services, and it also integrates [Public IPFS Gateway](https://ipfs.github .io/public-gateway-checker/) services so that each NFT file can be accessed through a link that contains CID information.
-The front-end of the NFT trading platform builds on these links to present to users the multimedia information of the NFT.
+The NFT exchange provides [IPFS Getway](https://docs.ipfs.io/concepts/ipfs-gateway/#gateway-types) services, and it also integrates [Public IPFS Gateway](https://ipfs.github .io/public-gateway-checker/) services so that each NFT file can be accessed through a link that contains CID information.
+The front-end of the NFT exchange builds on these links to present to users the multimedia information of the NFT.

 For example, the NFT file: `FireCloud.png` can be accessed through the following ipfs public Gateway url:
 ```url